BlazarDeFi/blazar/README.md

 # Overview

-DAJ - Get your future interest at warp velocity
+Blazar - Get your future interest at warp velocity

-- <a href="https://daj.kubawo.now.sh/" target="_blank">Live demo</a>
+- <a href="https://blazar.now.sh" target="_blank">Live demo</a>
-- Daj was an ETHLondon finalist.
+- Blazar was an ETHLondon finalist.
 Read the <a href="https://devpost.com/software/daj-get-your-future-interest-right-now" target="_blank">Devpost write-up</a>

 # Building